rakesh7666/wingify-assignment/README.md

 2. Run npm install to install the Node.js dependencies.
 (Only Jquery Used.)
 3. Run the Xaamp controller and go to http://localhost/wingify-assignment/ on your browser.

-Once Reviewed Please share the Feedback Markup :simple_smile:
+Once Reviewed Please share your Feedback on my Personal Mail ID :smile: